 - CUH staff, as well as those who hold an honorary contract

-- academic staff from partner universities who work in collaboration with CUH
+- Academic staff from partner universities who work in collaboration with CUH

-- charities and organisations who deliver services and offer support to the wider CUH community.
+- Charities and organisations who deliver services and offer support to the wider CUH community

 What kind of projects are funded?

-ACT is proud to support projects:
+ACT is proud to support projects and activities:

 - that are over and above NHS funding responsibilities